qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Smooth
 ------
-Smooths the geometries in a line or polygon layer.
+Smooths the geometries in a line or polygon layer by adding more **vertices and corners** to the feature geometries.
-It creates a new layer with the same features as the ones in the input layer, but with geometries containing a
-**higher number of vertices and corners** in the geometries smoothed out.

 The iterations parameter dictates how many smoothing iterations will be applied to each geometry.